Hulme Hippodrome: 1940 – alleged theft

+1949/50 refurbishment

-Reverting to being called Hulme Hippodrome, in 1950 the theatre was used again for variety performances.
+From 1950 the theatre was being used again for variety performances.
 This change followed a short closure for an internal refurbishment reportedly paid for by Dorothy Squires ('Dot', married to Roger Moore) and Billy Dainty, although others attribute the funding to James Brennan, who had added The Playhouse to his property portfolio in 1950.
-This refurbishment reduced the seating capacity by 300, down to 1,530 seats.
+This refurbishment reduced the seating capacity by 200, down to 1,530 seats.
 A press report in March 1950 said: